geraldiner/mern-auth-tutorial/README.md

 ## About

-A test repo for experimenting with authentication on a MERN stack
+A test repo for experimenting with authentication on a MERN stack.

 ## Other Projects